Tom Hunt's Radio Attic

 Stewart-Warner R-169 (1936)

 Here is a beautiful cube shaped radio with a large magnificent multi-colored dial and fine veneers.
 Original knobs, tube shields, speaker (mounted & vented thru the top of cabinet) escutcheon, & even grille cloth in great condition.
 As beautiful as it is daytime, even more so lit up in low light condition, which I tried to capture with closeup... simply a very nice example & very collectible.
 The cabinet has been restored nicely including proper toning to closely match the color combinations as when it was new.
 The chassis has been electrically restored replacing all caps, resistors & tubes checked and the radio plays very well on the AM broadcast band and shortwave with the short attached antenna.
 Three-band, five-tuber, very clean rust-free chassis.
 This will be the focus point of any room and most any collection.
-13-1/2"W x 11-1/4"H x 9-1/2"D. $475.00.
+13-1/2"W x 11-1/4"H x 9-1/2"D. Was $475.00, now $419.00.
 (1640267)

 Back to Top